jsvine/notebookjs/README.md

 - [KaTeX fonts](https://katex.org/docs/font.html)

 ## JavaScript Support
-JavaScript in notebooks is executed by default.
-This opens you up for XSS attacks if you render untrusted notebooks.
+JavaScript in notebooks is not executed by default, because it opens the door for XSS attacks when using untrusted notebooks.
-If you want to disable or control the JavaScript executed, set the `javaScriptRender` function.
+If you want to enable to run JavaScript set the `executeJavaScript` option to true.

 ```
 var nb = require("notebookjs");
-// Show the JavaScript instead of executing it
+// Run the JavaScript in notebook.
+Ensure you only use this for trusted notebooks
-np.javaScriptRender = function(javaScript){
+np.executeJavaScript = true;
-        var el = document.createElement("pre");
+var notebook = nb.parse(ipynb);
-        el.innerText = javaScript;
-        return el;
-}
 ```

 ## Styling Rendered Notebooks